openoakland/infra/README.md

 * Create an SSH key which isn't anyone's personal key to use for provisioning a machine
 * Check in IAM policy needed for people running terraform
 * Create an S3 bucket to store terraform state (that is only accessible by the terraformers)
+* Use Ansible or some kind of desired-state configuration so that all the setup isn't in terraform